ParadiseHell/wall-less/README.md

 # wall-less

-A project provide some scripts to help people to create ideal **Digital Ocean** droplet and install shadowsocks and vpn.
+A project provides some scripts to help people to create ideal **Digital Ocean** droplet and install shadowsocks and vpn.